ualegre/casef/README.md

 The previous case study is intended for using small devices such as phones or tablets.
 Nevertheless, the scope of context-aware computing spans also stationary platforms, enabling other technologies, such as ambient intelligence or ambient assisted living, to happen.
 In order to illustrate better the creation of context-aware systems in different platforms, another scenario is introduced.
 In this scenario, the focus is on a stationary platform, installed as a smart-house, that uses different stationary sensors to provide context-awareness.
 The scenario assumes an individual with Down’s syndrome living alone in a smart-house, where the technology provides the user with the means to have a more autonomous life at home.
 In order to narrow the example, the example will be constrained to the kitchen of the house, particularly to facilitating the person to cook independently.

 ### Instructions for downloading and using the example with both case studies
+1) Download the NavigationSystem.zip file
+2) Open Modelio v3.7
+3) If not already installed, install rcase v0.4.9, dcase v0.7.0, ModelerModule v8.8.9 and SysMLArchitect v3.7.2 modules
+4) Click on File -> Import a project...
+5) Select the file NavigationSystem.zip
+6) Open the project

 **The exercise example can be downloaded [here]().**
 ## References